MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 > [!NOTE]
 > Azure notebooks in the Azure portal include the latest versions of the `qsharp` and `azure-quantum` Python packages, so you don't need to install anything.

-Jupyter Notebooks don't require a `namespace` or `@EntryPoint()`.
-Instead, you call an operation or function directly.
-And unlike VS Code, Jupyter Notebooks don't display program results by default, so you must use the `Message` statement.

 For more information, see [Get started with Q# and Azure Quantum notebooks](xref:microsoft.quantum.get-started.notebooks).

 ### Is the Azure portal right for me?